 We need over 40 different kinds of vitamins and minerals every day for good health.
 Since there is no single food that contains them all, it is important to eat a wide variety of foods every day.

-RICH IN VITAMINS / MINERALS: Provides
+HIGH IN VITAMINS / MINERALS: Provides

 the vitamin or mineral, per 100g or